I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 It’s good to allow yourself to be motivated by these speeches, but don’t ever expect easy success.

-That thinking just sets you up for failure and discouragement.
+That type of thinking just sets you up for false expectations and discouragement.

 They may share part of it, but it’s impossible to share it all.